auth0/Auth0.swift/README.md

 Check the [FAQ](FAQ.md) for more information about the alert box that pops up **by default** when using Web Auth.

-> 💡 See also [this blog post](https://developer.okta.com/blog/2022/01/13/mobile-sso) for a detailed overview of Single Sign-On (SSO) on iOS.
+> 💡 See also [this blog post](https://developer.okta.com/blog/2022/01/13/mobile-sso) for a detailed overview of single sign-on (SSO) on iOS.

 [Go up ⤴](#table-of-contents)